This Is Something He's Got to Do Himself

 - Justified in the Bount filler arc.
 Byakuya and Yoruichi are present at Ichigo's last fight with Jin Kariya, but they hang back so they can block his attempts to detonate the Jokai Crests, which would destroy Soul Society.

-- This occurs in almost every major battle (in the end anyway) in Dragon Ball, as well as in DBZ and DBGT.
+- This occurs in almost every major battle (in the end anyway) in the Dragon Ball franchise.

 - Naturally, this is parodied in Dragon Ball Z Abridged: